-- 1. Develop coordinated national, regional, and local strategies for the effective prevention and mitigation of disaster risk resulting from natural hazards, including the effects of climate change; - 2.
+- 1. Develop coordinated national, regional, and local strategies for the effective 2 prevention and mitigation of disaster risk resulting from natural hazards, 3 including the effects of climate change; - 2.
 Monitor and ensure the integration of disaster risk reduction and management, and climate change adaptation policies into national development plans; - 3.
-Establish a disaster resilience information system to facilitate the creation of an integrated risk assessment platform built from the inputs of government and private scientific and academic institutions, national government agencies and local government units, local communities, and other stakeholders and that is able to provide readily accessible and actionable information for purposes of risk governance and humanitarian action;

-- Formulate plans and programs to establish and implement government redundancy, service and business continuity, and a National Continuity Policy, as a high priority and urgent undertaking; - Ensure the use of advanced science and technology in anticipatory planning of communities against the impact of natural hazards and climate change through consultation, and employment with a regular department funding the acaderne or higher education institutions; - 6.
-Develop and implement policies and programs related to the construction of new settlements or relocation of settlements in safe areas that shall, to the extent such policies and programs relate to disaster risk reduction, mitigation, prevention or building forward better, prevail over policies or decisions of other government departments, government agencies, government owned or controlled corporations, LGUs, and other government instrumentalities; - 7.
-Design and implement an incentive system for greater private and public investment, both at the local and national levels, on disaster risk reduction; - 8.
-Oversee and ensure the mainstreaming of climate change adaptation and disaster risk reduction in development and land use planning, and the preparation of contingency plans; - Create an enabling environment that shall promote broader multi-stakeholder participation for disaster risk reduction and climate change adaptation and mitigation; - 10.
-Communicate and disseminate critical information to help the public prepare for, respond to, and recover from a disaster; - 11.
-Establish and monitor local and national capacity for disaster risk financing and insurance and other risk transfer strategies in coordination with the Department of Finance (DOF), the Government Service Insurance System (GSIS), and the Land Bank of the Philippines (LBP), and the Insurance Commission; - 12.
-Coordinate directly with local government units and private entities to address cities and municipalities at the micro-scale, and barangays at the meta-scale;
+Establish a disaster resilience information system to facilitate the creation of an integrated risk assessment platform built from the inputs of government and private scientific and academic institutions, national government agencies and local government units, local communities, and other stakeholders and that is able to provide readily accessible and actionable information for purposes of risk governance and humanitarian action; - 4.
+Formulate plans and programs to establish and implement government redundancy, service and business continuity, and a National Continuity Policy, as a high priority and urgent undertaking; - 5.
+Ensure the use of advanced science and technology in anticipatory planning of communities against the impact of natural hazards and climate change through consultation, and employment with a regular department funding the academe or higher education institutions; - 6.
+Design and implement an incentive system for greater private and public investment, both at the local and national levels, on disaster risk reduction; - 7.
+Oversee and ensure the mainstreaming of climate change adaptation and disaster risk reduction in development and land use planning, and the preparation of contingency plans; - 8.
+Communicate and disseminate critical information to help the public prepare for, respond to, and recover from a disaster; - 9.
+Establish and monitor local and national capacity for disaster risk financing and insurance and other risk transfer strategies in coordination with the Department of Finance (DOF), the Government Service Insurance System (GSIS), and the Land Bank of the Philippines (LBP), and the Insurance Commission; and - 10.
+Undertake all other programs, projects, and actions necessary to attain the overall goals and intended outcome of this key result area. - (C) Disaster Preparedness and Response: